 The $465.00 non-refundable tuition deposit is required within 30 days of notification of admission to the Kentucky Equine Management Internship program.
 Upon receipt of the deposit by the KEMI program, the student is guaranteed a seat for the session indicated.
 If the deposit is not received by KEMI within the 30-day period after notification, KEMI reserves the right to fill the seat in that session with another applicant.
 The remainder of the tuition is due at the end of the 1st week of each session.
 The first week of each session is an orientation period.
 Students begin full time employment at a farm during week 2.

 Currently, there are no grants or loans available through the KEMI program.
 However, you may be eligible for financial assistance through your college or university if you are enrolled for academic credit while participating in the KEMI program.Back to Index

 Are there any Scholarships available to KEMI interns?

-There are two scholarships available to currently enrolled KEMI interns:
+There is one scholarship available to currently enrolled KEMI interns: